Giorgos Petridis: International career

 Petridis appeared once with Greece in 1963.
 He did so on 16 October 1963 in a friendly home 3–1 win against Poland, under his former manager at AEK, Tryfon Tzanetis, coming in as replacement of Giannis Cholevas at the 46th minute and scoring the last goal of the match 20 minutes later.

 Managerial career

 After the end of his career as a footballer Petridis became involved in coaching.
 He worked at Panarkadikos, Eordaikos, Levadiakos and AEL among others, while he was also assistant to Todor Veselinović at AEK.
 Later he was for a number of years in the training team of the academies of AEK.

 Personal life

-Petridis was a good friend, best man and neighbor with the legend of AEK Athens, Kleanthis Maropoulos.
+Petridis was a good friend, best man and neighbor with the former player of AEK Athens, Kleanthis Maropoulos.
 He died on 2 February 2017, at the age of 78, in a car accident.
 Coincidentally, another former player of AEK Athens and his former teammate, Miltos Papapostolou also died on the same day.